 This major exhibition is the first-ever to focus on the untold story of the women of Pre-Raphaelite art.
 160 years after the first pictures were exhibited by the Pre-Raphaelite Brotherhood in 1849, Pre-Raphaelite Sisters, explores the overlooked contribution of twelve women to the Pre-Raphaelite movement, including Evelyn de Morgan, Effie Millais (nee Gray), Elizabeth Siddal and Joanna Wells (nee Boyce), an artist whose work has been largely omitted from the history of the movement.
 Featuring new discoveries and unseen works from public and private collections across the world, the exhibition reveals the women behind the pictures.

-10 Different Guided Tours for groups at ARAU: Brussels is Art Nouveau!
+15 Different Guided Tours for groups can be booked at ARAU: Brussels is Art Nouveau!

 This exhibition celebrates the artistry and craftsmanship of the Tiffany artworks from Chicago’s distinguished Richard H. Driehaus Collection, highlighting masterworks never before presented in a comprehensive exhibition.
 A celebration of beauty, this exhibition features more than 60 extraordinary objects, spanning over 30 years of Tiffany’s prolific career.